Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/diaries/the-saga-of-life/diary-cycle-3/index.md

 ### Changes to the website
 As always, when I push a new cycle, I try to fix some minor annoyances or add new functionality to the website.

 * **Print**: you can now click a button and it loads the _entire_ story as one file, so you can print it yourself and read it physically if you want.
 * **Bookshelf:** the old bookshelf system required manual updating, which meant that both Dutch and English bookshelves didn't have all books (and the English one was slightly bugged).
 I wrote a much smarter system that auto-loads all books available on the website and works in all languages.
 * **Outlines are gone:** when I started, I wrote a summary/outline of each story and added it with the notes at the end.
 I thought this would prove invaluable over time, to easily check what I'd already claimed (or didn't claim) in earlier stories.
 I was wrong.
 I've never used one of those outlines.
 They are a pain to write / translate for each story and they don't add anything, so they're all gone now.
 	* If I really need to know something from a previous story, I can just search through the entire folder (in my text/code editor) for keywords, or read back the actual related paragraphs.
 Much faster and easier.
 	* If I really need a summary, I can throw the chapter into one of those AIs and it can instantly summarize it---and probably better than I could.
 * **Small fixes to old stories:** fixing some typos, adding a line here or there to better reference another story, etcetera.
 I do this all the time and it's a major advantage of having all stories easily accessible in website/digital format.
+* **Dutch domain is gone:** it's just `thesagaoflife.com` now, which houses both Dutch and English versions.
+(You can easily switch with a button at the top/bottom.)
+  * The Dutch domain stopped making sense now, paying for a duplicate version of my website that also threw off Google big time.
+  * This _also_ allowed me to connect the project to an auto-builder, which means any time I make an update it automatically builds and updates the live website.
+I can never forget to do this manually myself ever again!

 ## Conclusion